 Conclusion

 Home interior mood setup combines design psychology, lighting strategy, color science, and smart technology to shape how spaces feel and function.
-As living environments continue to evolve in 2025, the focus has shifted toward wellness, sustainability, and adaptability.
+As living environments evolve in 2025, the focus has shifted toward wellness, sustainability, and adaptability.